 The protection of the Act also extends to adverse treatment of an employee in the course of their work because they have rejected or accepted behavior which constitutes sexual harassment.

 The conduct at issue may not be specifically directed at a particular employee but nevertheless has the purpose or effect of violating a person's dignity and creating an intimidating, hostile, degrading, humiliating or offensive environment for the person.
-The following are some examples of inappropriate sexual harassment.
-These examples are illustrative but ual nature, e.g. unwanted physical contact such as atting, pinching or brushing against another employee's e sexual intercourse

-- Verbal conduct of a sexual nature, e.g. unwelcome sexual advances, propositions or pressure for sexual activity, continued suggestions for social activity outside the workplace after it has been made clear that such suggestions are unwelcome, unwanted and offensive flirtations, suggestive remarks, innuendos, lewd comments, unwanted or derogatory comments about dress or appearance - Graffiti, written materials, emails, text messages or social media posts - Non-verbal conduct of a sexual nature, e.g. the display of pornographic or sexually suggestive pictures or objects, stalking, indecent exposure, leering, whistling and sexually suggestive gestures
+- 6.3.1.
+Guidance on definition: The following are some examples of inappropriate behaviour which may constitute sexual harassment.
+These examples are illustrative but not exhaustive: - Physical conduct of a sexual nature, e.g. unwanted physical contact such as unnecessary touching, patting, pinching or brushing against another employee's body, assault and coercive sexual intercourse - Verbal conduct of a sexual nature, e.g. unwelcome sexual advances, propositions or pressure for sexual activity, continued suggestions for social activity outside the workplace after it has been made clear that such suggestions are unwelcome, unwanted and offensive flirtations, suggestive remarks, innuendos, lewd comments, unwanted or derogatory comments about dress or appearance - Graffiti, written materials, emails, text messages or social media posts - Non-verbal conduct of a sexual nature, e.g. the display of pornographic or sexually suggestive pictures or objects, stalking, indecent exposure, leering, whistling and sexually suggestive gestures - 6.3.2.

-6.3.2.
 It is the unwanted nature of the conduct which distinguishes sexual harassment and harassment from friendly behavior which is mutual and welcome.
 It is up to each employee to decide what behavior is welcome, irrespective of the attitude of others, and from whom such behavior is unwelcome.
-The fact that the employee has previously tolerated the behavior does not stop them from objecting to it later.
+The fact that the employee has previously tolerated the behavior does not stop them from objecting to it later. - 6.3.3.

-6.3.3.
 An act of sexual harassment may occur outside the work premises or normal working hours provided the perpetrator was acting in the course of employment, for example, at a training course, conference, work-related social event and social media sites.

 6.4.
-Support Provides confidential information and emotional support Contact person to the parties to a complaint.
+Support Contact person Provides confidential information and emotional support to the parties to a complaint.
 Does not act as advocate or representative.
 Should have appropriate training and experience and be familiar with the relevant Human Resources procedures including the Dignity at Work Policy.
 6.5.
 Workplace Mediation Workplace Mediation is a voluntary process of conflict prevention and resolution that allows the parties in dispute the opportunity to address and resolve their issues in a confidential and private environment (Mediators' Institute of Ireland).
 In workplace mediation, an independent, neutral Mediator, whose role is non